AdobeDocs/experience-manager-guides.en/help/product-guide/user-guide/generate-output-aem-site-web-editor.md

 ## Create AEM Sites Preset

-Perform the following steps to create the AEM Sites preset from the Editor:
+Perform the following steps to create the AEM Sites preset from the Map conssole:

 1. [Open the DITA map file in map console](./open-files-map-console.md).
 1. In the **Output presets** panel, select the + icon to create an output preset.